Hazetheai/accessible-carousel/README.md

 ## Code

-The main hook is `useCarouselNew.tsx` -- to be renamed once this UI element is finalized
+The main logic is in the hook `useCarousel.tsx`

 The Markup is under `page.tsx` with basic layout elements in `layout.tsx`

-Styles are in `globals.scss` & the carousel styles are in `carousel.scss`
+Styles are in `globals.css`

-Slides data lives in `slides-data.json`